Reverse EZ bar Curl: Muscle Worked, Benefits & Alternate

 Yes, the EZ Bar reverse bar curl trains the brachioradialis, which is the long, thick muscle on the thumb side of your forearm.

-The overhand bicep curl is especially effective for building this muscle because it places the biceps in a weak position, which forces the brachioradialis to lift more of the weight.
+The overhand bicep curl is especially effective for building this muscle because it places the biceps in a weak position, forcing the brachioradialis to lift more weight.
 As mentioned, the movement also trains the forearm extensor muscles.

 Is an EZ Curl Reverse Bar better than a Straight Bar reverse curl?